HewlettPackard/oneview-sdk-ruby/README.md

   logger: Logger.new(STDOUT),         # This is the default
   log_level: :info,                   # This is the default
   api_version: 200,                   # Defaults to minimum of (200 and appliance API version)
-)
+  token: 'xxxx...'                    # Set EITHER this or the user & password )
 ```